LCM-DataScience/LCM-DataScience/README.md

-🎯 Drop me an email if you need help in a project: jobs.luis78@gmail.com
+🎯 Drop me an email if you need volunteering help in a project: jobs.luis78@gmail.com

 😎 Cheers!